Federal Government Jobs – Knowledge Test/Interview (Part 4 of 5)

 If you’re not sure how to go about preparing yourself for these next steps, don’t be afraid to reach out to a Certified Professional Career Coach who has extensive experience preparing clients for the Federal Government job process.
 Take the guess work out of it and make sure you know how to proceed.

-As my series of posts continues focusing on Federal Government jobs, we will continue to focus on each of the components of the Statement of Merit Criteria, and how you can continue preparing.
+As my series of posts continues focusing on Federal Government jobs, we will continue to focus on each of the components of the job poster, and how you can continue preparing.
 There are many steps involved in being successful with the Federal Government job process.
 The more you understand the process, the more prepared you will be, which will improve your chances of being successful.